-Mr. Janney and Drs.
-Braunstein and Goldstein currently serve on the audit committee, which is chaired by Dr. Braunstein.
-Effective as of our Annual Meeting, our audit committee will consist of Dr. Braunstein, Mr. Janney and Mr. Shepard, and will be chaired by Dr. Braunstein.
+Mr. Fuhrman, Mr. Janney and Mr. Shepard currently serve on the audit committee, which is chaired by Mr. Fuhrman.
+Dr. Braunstein served on our audit committee and was the chair of the audit committee until his resignation on March 14, 2020.
 Our Board has determined that each member of the audit committee is "independent" for audit committee purposes as that term is defined in the applicable rules of the SEC and the NASDAQ Stock Market.
-Our Board of Directors has designated Dr. Braunstein as the "audit committee financial expert," as defined under the applicable rules of the SEC.
+Our Board of Directors has designated Mr. Fuhrman as the "audit committee financial expert," as defined under the applicable rules of the SEC.
 The audit committee's responsibilities include:

-- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - · approving auditing and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - reviewing the internal audit plan with our independent registered public accounting firm and members of management responsible for preparing our financial statements: - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us; - reviewing the adequacy of our internal control over financial reporting; - establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - recommending, based upon the audit committee's review and discussions with management and our independent registered public accounting firm, whether our audited financial statements shall be included in our Annual Report on Form 10-K; - monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - preparing the audit committee report required by SEC rules to be included in our annual proxy statement; - reviewing all related party transactions for potential conflict of interest situations and approving all such transactions; and - reviewing quarterly earnings releases.
+- · appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - · approving auditing and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - reviewing the internal audit plan with our independent registered public accounting firm and members of management responsible for preparing our financial statements: - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us; - reviewing the adequacy of our internal control over financial reporting; - establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - recommending, based upon the audit committee's review and discussions with management and our independent registered public accounting firm, whether our audited financial statements shall be included in our Annual Report on Form 10-K; - monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - preparing the audit committee report required by SEC rules to be included in our annual proxy statement; - reviewing all related party transactions for potential conflict of interest situations and approving all such transactions; and - reviewing quarterly earnings releases.